-3 Data represents the average number of unallocated clients for end of month data extract (point in time snap shots) per quarter.
+3 Data represents the average number of unallocated clients for end of month snapshot per quarter.
 The count excludes cases in intake phase and cases awaiting allocation for less than four days.
-Division and State total includes regional services.
-The total is a summary of the reported quarters.
+Division and State totals include regional services.
+4 Average over the financial year

-Child Protection demand
+Child protection demand